mikeevstropov/vuex-loopback/README.md

 });
 ```

-It's recommended to prefer `vl` prefix of a module name to mark module as created by `vuex-loopback`.
+It's recommended to prefer `vl` prefix of a module name to mark a module as created by `vuex-loopback`.

 ## Vuex module usage